Profira Sadoveanu: Debut years

+Profira's first published translation, in 1930, was Alfred de Musset's novel, White Blackbird; in 1931, she and Teodora completed similar work on Roland Dorgelès' Partir....
 The young woman also intended to study the dramatic arts in Paris, but did not obtain Mihail's consent.
 During the early 1930s, she was involved with the underground art scene of Iași, helping Costache Popa and Expressionist painter Ion Sava with Teatrul de vedenii ("The Theater of Apparitions"); she had contributions on adapting stories from Rudyard Kipling ("The Mark of the Beast"), Edgar Allan Poe ("The System of Doctor Tarr and Professor Fether"), and E. T. A. Hoffmann ("The Choosing of a Bride").

-"Around 1933", she had written her own musical comedy, Visuri americane ("American Dreams"), and managed to have it shown at the National Theater Iași in May 1935; Sava was the director, and Alexandru Celibidache the musical producer.
+"Around 1933", Profira had written her own musical comedy, Visuri americane ("American Dreams"), and managed to have it shown at the National Theater Iași in May 1935; Sava was the director, and Alexandru Celibidache the musical producer.
 The plot moved between Iași and America's major film studios, with local actors impersonating 1930s movie stars—from Greta Garbo to Adolphe Menjou and Charlie Chaplin.
 She intended to play the female lead, but her father made her promise to step down—her part went to Eliza Petrăchescu, in her first stage performance.
+The original cast also included Ștefan Ciubotărașu and, on his only performance as an actor, the future conductor Sergiu Celibidache.
-Still hoping to open up her own theater in collaboration with Sava and Clody Bertola, she focused part of her literary work on closet drama, noting in 1977 that she still found this to be a very pleasurable aspect of her career.

-By 1935, Profira had married Popa, whose main career was as a translator of English literature.
+Still hoping to open up her own theater in collaboration with Sava and Clody Bertola, Profira focused part of her literary work on closet drama, noting in 1977 that she still found this to be a very pleasurable aspect of her career.
+By 1935, she had married Popa, whose main career was as a translator of English literature.
 Her first published volume was 1933's Mormolocul ("Tadpole"), introduced as a novel.
 Its publication was again mediated by her influential father, who personally recommended it, and even carried it with him, for publication at Cartea Românească.
-Literary scholar Bianca Burța-Cernat in the larger traditionalist ideology of Poporanism, centered on Viața Romînească.
-As Burța-Cernat notes, Sadoveanu and Ștefana Velisar Teodoreanu were mainly Poporanists through their family and background, rather than explicit affiliation; she rates Mormolocul as a "beautiful book".
+As observed by biographer Ionel Oprișan, Sadoveanu Sr dominates the narrative itself, being present there "almost as a divinity."
+Literary scholar Bianca Burța-Cernat places the book within the larger traditionalist ideology of Poporanism, which had emerged around Viața Romînească.
+As Burța-Cernat notes, Sadoveanu and Ștefana Velisar Teodoreanu were mainly Poporanists through their family and background, rather than explicit affiliation; overall, she rates Mormolocul as a "beautiful book".
 According to critic Constantin Gerota, the novel stood out as a worthy effort, and a sample of adolescent literature better than those by Marta Rădulescu, but was in fact a memoir.
 Poet and columnist Alexandru Robot remarked it as a "descriptive and elementary book, with no emotional states to speak of."